RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrange.md

 <details open>
 <summary><code>fromTimestamp</code></summary>

-is start timestamp for the range query (integer UNIX timestamp in milliseconds) or `-` to denote the timestamp of the earliest sample amongs all time series that passes `FILTER filter...`
+is start timestamp for the range query (integer UNIX timestamp in milliseconds) or `-` to denote the timestamp of the earliest sample amongs all time series that passes `FILTER filter...`.
 </details>

 <details open>
 <summary><code>toTimestamp</code></summary>

-is end timestamp for the range query (integer UNIX timestamp in milliseconds) or `+` to denote the timestamp of the latest sample amongs all time series that passes `FILTER filter...`
+is end timestamp for the range query (integer UNIX timestamp in milliseconds) or `+` to denote the timestamp of the latest sample amongs all time series that passes `FILTER filter...`.
 </details>

 <details open>